saket13/iBatteryStats/README.md

 ## Design

-This Apple Menu bar application has two parts - a bash script that runs as a cron job and dumps battery stats to log file, and a Python script that processes the log file to generate cumulative statistics like Charge Left, Status, Time Left, Cycles and Temperature etc and the Python script has been converted to a Status bar app using Rumps.
+This Apple Menu bar application has two parts
+- A **Bash script** that runs as a **cron job** and dumps battery stats to a log file,
+- A **Python script** that processes the log file to generate cumulative statistics like Charge Left, Status, Time Left, Cycles and Temperature etc &
+- Everything has been wrapped to a Status bar app using Rumps.

-I've also modified the Python script that is being run to alert you (via Rumps Desktop Notification Feature) of 'Charge Your Mac' in the last 15 and 10 mins remaining.
+I've also modified the Python script that is being run to alert you (via **Rumps Desktop Notification Feature**) of 'Charge Your Mac' in the last 15 and 10 mins remaining.

+## Package Structure

+    iBatterstats.app.zip      # Root Package (ZIP Format)
+    .
+    ├── Contains              # For data handling.
+    │   ├── Python Script     # Reads LOG file stats
+    │   ├── BASH Script       # Dumps stats to LOG File
+    │   └── LOG File          # Contains all stats updated through crontab
+    |
+    └── IBatteryStats

 ## Installation

 Clone the repo and install Rumps